eddiesigner/firma-docs/docs/src/guide/enable-members.md

 [Portal](https://ghost.org/changelog/portal/) is a new feature that comes enabled by default in the latest versions of Ghost, among some of its options is the option to display a button to subscribe which is visible on all pages of your site.

-Although this button could be useful in some situations, I recommend that you disable it since Weiss Pro already manages everything related to memberships, also because for now the button and the interface that is displayed when you press it are not very customizable and may not work very well with the language and design of your site.
+Although this button could be useful in some situations, I recommend that you disable it since Firma already manages everything related to memberships, also because for now the button and the interface that is displayed when you press it are not very customizable and may not work very well with the language and design of your site.

 To disable it head to your Ghost Admin and go to the **Labs** menu, there you should click on the **Customise** button in the Portal settings.